mingz628/FunGP/README.md

 coefficients = tem.fit_transform(fd)
 ```

-- projection_method (str): The projection method to use (e.g., 'fpca', 'pca', 'kpca', etc.).
+- projection_method (str): The projection method to use (e.g., 'fpca', 'pca', 'kpca', 'expansion'.).
-- basis (str): The basis function to use for the projection (e.g., 'bspline', 'wavelet', 'kernel', etc.).
+- basis (str): The basis function to use for the projection (e.g., 'bspline', 'wavelet', 'kernel', 'fourier'.).
 - basis_args: Additional arguments for the projection method.

 ---